 Although nCASE focuses on I&D, it advocates a balanced instructional program that is adaptive and inclusive in tone and substance.
-Subject matter needs to be covered in order to retain the integrity of the curriculum and to prepare students for advancement to higher grade levels.
+Subject content matter is covered in order to retain the integrity of the curriculum and to prepare teachers/students for advancement to higher grade levels.
 I&D is an instructional method; it does not dictate subject matter or curriculum.
-It can be deployed selectively in the manner that local teachers and school systems deem most beneficial to their students.
-The overall objective is to add spice to STEM studies so that students get “turned on” to science, technology, engineering, and mathematics. nCASE's summer/on-site training and follow-up programs incorporate the following:
+It can be deployed selectively in the manner that local teachers and school systems deem most beneficial for their students.
+The overall objective is to create student enthusiasm for STEM subjects with an ultimate goal of motivating some of them to become members of the diverse STEM workforce.

 Support System: nCASE's support system includes a variety of services designed to insure that the teacher trainees are effectively using the new products and tools they have learned and, in consequence, acquiring the literacy they need to keep pace.